vaqueraoscar0/Frontend.io-QR_Code_Component/README.md

-Certainly!
-Here is an example README file for your project using React:

 # QR Code Component with React

 This is a solution for the [QR Code Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H) using React.